 Suspected missing students should be reported immediately to Texas State UPD.
 If members of the Texas State University community believe that a student has been missing for 24 hours, it is critical that they report that information to Texas State UPD by calling 512.245.2805.
 Any individual who believes a student may or could be missing should contact a Campus Security Authority (CSA).
-CSAs include Residence Hall Directors, Resident Assistants, Assistant Directors of Housing and Residential Life, Associate Directors of Housing and Residential Life, Director of Housing and Residential Life, Vice President for Student Affairs, or Texas State UPD.
+CSAs include Residence Directors, Resident Assistants, Assistant Directors of Residential Experience, Associate Directors of Residential Experience, Director of Residential Experience, Executive Director of Housing and Residential Life, Associate Dean of Students-Greek Life, Vice President for Student Affairs, or Texas State UPD.
 If a missing person is reported to any of these departments other than Texas State UPD, the department receiving the report will immediately contact Texas State UPD to report the missing person.
 Texas State will notify any missing student's confidential contact, if provided, within 24 hours of the determination that the student is missing.
 In the event a student is under 18 years of age and not emancipated, Texas State will notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying an additional contact person designated by the student.